-AddUp has more than ten years of experience in the field of high level motorsport (Formula 1, WRX, WRC) thanks to the acquisition of Poly-Shape in 2018.
+AddUp has more than ten years of experience in the field of providing high level motorsport engineering solutions (Formula 1, WRX, WRC) thanks to the acquisition of Poly-Shape in 2018.
 Our engineers can assist you in the design of ever more efficient parts.
 Our production facilities already supply the big names in motorsport and luxury automotive industry.

 More than ten years at the service of competition

 Through its subsidiary Poly-Shape, AddUp has been involved in the technological development of professional motorsport for more than 10 years.

 In our workshops in Salon-de-Provence (Bouches-du-Rhône, France), we print 3D metal parts with complex geometries and high-performance mechanical characteristics, capable of withstanding high pressures and high temperatures.

 Our customers include some of the biggest motorsport teams, and we are present in internationally famous championships (Formula 1, WRC, Rallycross, Indycar Series, Endurance, etc.).

 Light and efficient parts on the trails of Dakar 2021

 The Dakar is one of the toughest rally raid races in the world.
 On the starting line of the 2021 edition, the RD Limited team aligns a buggy with several parts manufactured by 3D printing.

 Among these parts, the buggy’s gear lever has been lightened thanks to the topology optimization technique.
 Its mass is reduced by 60% compared to a traditional gear lever.
 It also has a tailor-made knob, adapted to the shape of the hand of the pilot, Romain Dumas.
 The pedals have also been completely revised: the three titanium pedals are about 40% than conventional pedals.